 The International Water Management Institute (IWMI), for example, has made available several digital datasets and analytical applications using RS, including mapping of global irrigated areas, drought patterns, and flood risk.
 IWMI has also developed the Water Accounting (WA+) framework which uses hydrological models and RS data to track the status and trends of water supply, demand, accessibility, and use for a user-specified water source.
 Enhanced decision-making facilitated by RS data in WRM improves the resiliency, sustainability, and efficiency of sectors linked to water, such as agriculture, energy, environment, and urban development.
 Examples of water management application tools using RS, as well as their relevance to other sectors, are provided in Table 3.
-A list of example data platforms and analytical tools for WRM are provided in Appendix 10.1.
-Additional info on relevant data products and tools can be found at in Earth Observation for Water Resources Management8 and Disrupting Hydroinformatic9.
+A list of example data platforms and analytical tools can be found at in Earth Observation for Water Resources Management8 and Disrupting Hydroinformatic9.